tiffany-duong/Drive-Safe/README.md

 Drive smart, drive safe, with Drive Safe!

-## Key Features
+## Our Solution
+Drive Safe includes the latest technology with a user friendly platform to help provide insightful tips and suggestions for users.

 - 📊 **Dashboard**
   - Real-time speed monitoring
   - Driving pattern analysis
   - Interactive charts and visualizations
   - Safety score tracking